aorinevo/nyc-node-demo-reappsjs/README.md

   ```
   - grunt-cli (npm install -g grunt-cli)
   - Optional: nginx (brew install nginx) - the default proxy server is apache.
+  - compass (gem install compass)
-  - Download JAVA7 from Oracle's Website at <a  href="http://www.oracle.com/technetwork/java/javase/downloads/java-archive-downloads-javase7-521261.html" target="_blank">Oracle Archive Download</a>
+  - Download JAVA7 (<b>Java SE Development Kit 7u80</b>) from Oracle's Website at <a  href="http://www.oracle.com/technetwork/java/javase/downloads/java-archive-downloads-javase7-521261.html" target="_blank">Oracle Archive Download</a>
     - Note, you'll need to create an account.
-  - Look for <b>Java SE Development Kit 7u80</b> It is important that you download JDK7 and not 8 since all applications are using version 7.
+    - It is important that you download <b>Java SE Development Kit 7u80</b> and not a different version as newer versions of JDK are known to cause build failures.
   - maven (brew install maven)

 ## Installing ReappsJS